jbouduin/hal-rest-client/README.md

   * the change is covered by new tests
   * the implementation is compliant to the [Hal-Specification](https://datatracker.ietf.org/doc/html/draft-kelly-json-hal)
   * no unecessary dependencies are introduced
+The decision to merge is taken at my own discretion.

 hal-rest-client library to help you work with Hypertext Application Language (HAL) on Typescript.
 It's work fine with browser or nodejs app.